double-p/presentations/EuroBSDcon/2022/OpenBSD-jitsi.md

 org.ice4j.ice.harvest.DISABLE_AWS_HARVESTER=true
 ```
 :::{.callout-note}
-ice4j is not developed by Jitsi, thus not available in "new" JICO config format
+ice4j has not been migrated yet, thus not available in "new" JICO config format
 :::

 `/etc/syslog.conf`